Fibromyalgia For Dummies - Roland Staud - E-Book

 Describing Where It Hurts: Almost Everywhere!

-Eva has had FMS for years, and says that if you want to understand how FMS feels, imagine a giant truck ran over you — and backed up and ran over you again.
+Eva has had FMS for years, she and says if you want to understand how FMS feels, imagine a giant truck ran over you — and backed up and ran over you again.

-Feeling the aches and body pains of your fibromyalgia — but being unable to show proof
+Feeling aches and body pains of your fibromyalgia — But unable to show proof

 So you have no hard evidence that you can present for your pain.
 And yet you continue to hurt and hurt and hurt and hurt.

-As an FMS sufferer, you’re not alone in regard to a lack of specific laboratory findings.
+As an FMS sufferer, you’re not alone regarding a lack of specific laboratory findings.
 People with chronic migraine headaches, tension headaches, and back pain have recurrent pain, and often doctors find no specific abnormalities.
 In fact, many chronic-pain conditions lack overt physical findings.
 But remember, you don’t have to prove to anyone — including your doctor — that you hurt.
-You know that you have pain, and that should be good enough for your physician.
+You know you have pain, and that should be good enough for your physician.

 Focus on finding a knowledgeable doctor who can diagnose your illness.
 If you have FMS, you’ll also have classic symptoms, such as chronic widespread pain and tenderness as well as fatigue, insomnia, and distress.
 A doctor who takes a thorough medical history, performs screening tests for other possible diseases, and does a careful physical examination can diagnose most FMS sufferers.
 (See Chapter 7 for advice on finding a good fibromyalgia doctor.)

-Many people with fibromyalgia say that the severe muscle stiffness and achiness is the worst in the morning.
-You may wake up and feel as though you’ve already participated in a major marathon — or maybe as though gremlins beat you all night long.
-The stiffness may diminish as you move about, but usually it doesn’t go away completely.
-People with arthritis also often experience muscle stiffness, so maybe in the past, doctors told you that your problem was arthritis.
+Many people with fibromyalgia say the severe muscle stiffness and achiness is worst in the morning.
+You may wake up and feel as though you’ve already participated in a major marathon — or maybe like gremlins beat you all night long.
+The stiffness may diminish as you move about, but usually doesn’t go away completely.
+People with arthritis also often experience muscle stiffness, so maybe in the past, doctors told you your problem was arthritis.

 You may have both arthritis and fibromyalgia.
 Unfortunately, having fibromyalgia doesn’t exempt you from other medical problems.
 If you suffer from chronic stiffness, turn to Chapter 15, which includes some good, easy stretching exercises to help you with this problem.